launchdarkly/api-client-python/docs/ApprovalsApi.md

 Apply approval request

-Apply approval request by either approving or declining changes.
+Apply an approval request by approving or denying changes.

 ### Example